Improved version of the PHOBOS Glauber Monte Carlo: Introduction

 These models fall in two main classes.
 (For a review, see \Ref{glaubreview}).
 In the so called ``optical'' Glauber calculations, a smooth matter density is assumed, typically described by a Fermi distribution in the radial direction and uniform over solid angle.
 In the Monte Carlo~(MC) based models, individual nucleons are stochastically distributed event-by-event and collision properties are calculated by averaging over multiple events.
 As discussed in \Ref{glaubreview} and \Ref{eccentricity}, the two type of models lead to mostly similar results for simple quantities such as the number of participating nucleons~($\Npart$) and impact parameters~($b$), but give different results in quantities where event-by-event fluctuations are significant, such as participant frame eccentricity~($\ep$).

 In this paper, we discuss several improvements of the Monte Carlo Glauber calculation originally implemented by the PHOBOS collaboration~\cite{Alver:2008aq}.
-The main improvement w.r.t.\ the earlier version (v1) are the inclusion of tritium, Helium-3, and Uranium, as well as the treatment of deformed nuclei and Glauber-Gribov fluctuations of the proton in p+A collisions.
-Another widely used implementation of a MC Glauber calculation can be found in \Ref{Rybczynski:2013yba}.
-In section~\ref{sec:method}, the MC approach is outlined and the assumptions that go into the calculation are introduced.
+The main improvements w.r.t.\ the earlier version (v1) are the inclusion of Tritium, Helium-3, and Uranium, as well as the treatment of deformed nuclei and Glauber-Gribov fluctuations of the proton in p+A collisions.
+Another widely used implementation of a MC Glauber calculation can be found in \Ref{Rybczynski:2013yba}. \ifsoftx Section~\ref{sec:softdesc} contains a complete description of the software: in~\ref{sec:method}, we introduce the the model and assumptions of the calculation, in~\ref{sec:howto}, we discuss the implementation of the code, in~\ref{sec:provfunc}, we summarize the provided user functions.
+Section~\ref{sec:results} lists a few illustrative examples.
+Section~\ref{sec:impact} discusses the impact of the provided Glauber Monte Carlo framework in the field of relativistic heavy-ion collisions.
+Section~\ref{sec:conclusions} summarizes the paper. \else In section~\ref{sec:method}, the MC approach is outlined and the assumptions that go into the calculation are introduced.
 In section~\ref{sec:howto}, we discuss the implementation and the tutorial functions provided.
-Section~\ref{sec:conclusions} summarizes the paper.
+Section~\ref{sec:conclusions} summarizes the paper. \fi The latest version~2 code described in this document is \version.
+For further improvements, mainly focusing on nuclear collisions involving Pb at high collision energies, see \Ref{Loizides:2017ack}.